Nebucatnetzer/network_inventory/README.md

 - **DJANGO_SETTINGS_MODULE** the path to the settings file to use in the container.
 This requires a dotet syntax.
 The default is `network_inventory.settings.docker`.

+## Documentation

+Currently there isn't a lot of documentation present.
+I try to document my thoughts, tasks and other related information in the [Notes file](./docs/notes.org).